-Founded by Karl Elsener, Victorinox was established in Schwyz, Switzerland in 1884.
-Elsener’s workshop, which was located in Ibach, made soldier’s knives supplied to the Swiss Army.
+Founded by Karl Elsener, Victorinox was established in Schwyz, Switzerland, in 1884.
+Elsener’s workshop, located in Ibach, made soldier’s knives supplied to the Swiss Army.

 Today, Victorinox has a total of five product categories. watches, namely: Swiss Army Knives (its core product), Household and Professional Knives, Watches, Travel Gear, and Fragrances.
-Comprehensive information on all of these products are available on the official Victorinox website.
+Comprehensive information on these products is available on the official Victorinox website.

-Victorinox produces some of the best Swiss Army Knives in the world, and the brand makes sure that they put in the same dedication and care in the production of its watches and other products.
+Victorinox produces some of the best Swiss Army Knives globally, and the brand makes sure that they put in the same dedication and care in the production of its watches and other products.